TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

-*   Coin toss: Blaming Obama, East Naples man accused of throwing pennies at Dems Published 10/20/2012 at 10:10 p.m.
-93 comments
-*   Daily News/Scripps poll: Romney and Obama in dead heat in Florida Published 10/21/2012 at 8:00 a.m.
-66 comments
-*   Naples Players dare to go bare in steamy French thriller Published 10/22/2012 at 4:01 a.m.
-3 comments
-*   The lost sons of Fort Myers: Police struggle for solutions amid record-high body count Published 10/21/2012 at 7:00 a.m.
+*   Deputies: Deadly hit-and-run suspect caught sleeping in car, cocaine on his lap Updated 10/22/2012 at 8:22 p.m.
 21 comments
-*   Shooting by deputies, bicyclist hit-and-run bring sirens to same neighborhood Published 10/21/2012 at 7:30 a.m.
+*   Theaters grapple with nudity, controversial content in conservative Southwest Florida Published 10/22/2012 at 4:00 a.m.
+2 comments
+*   Obama, Romney seek foreign policy edge in final debate tonight Published 10/22/2012 at 1:28 p.m.
+89 comments
+*   Naples airport terminal missing more than just commercial airlines Published 10/22/2012 at 5:30 a.m.
+27 comments
+*   Fake letters saying people ineligible to vote reported by Collier elections officials Updated 10/22/2012 at 9:35 p.m.
+27 comments

-Photo Galleries Stiletto Sprint 2012 Fort Myers Prostitution Arrests: Oct… Fort Myers ZombiCon 2012
+Photo Galleries Fort Myers ZombiCon 2012 Stiletto Sprint 2012 Fort Myers Prostitution Arrests: Oct…

-*   Ryan: Florida to decide 'what kind of country we're going to have' Published 10/18/2012 at 1:01 p.m.
-248 comments
 *   Countdown to debate: Romney ups criticism of Obama's second-term plans Published 10/20/2012 at 12:11 p.m.
-113 comments
+129 comments
+*   5 things to watch for tonight in final presidential debate Published 10/22/2012 at 6:34 a.m.
+127 comments
 *   Coin toss: Blaming Obama, East Naples man accused of throwing pennies at Dems Published 10/20/2012 at 10:10 p.m.
-93 comments
+110 comments
-*   Daily News/Scripps poll: Romney and Obama in dead heat in Florida Published 10/21/2012 at 8:00 a.m.
-66 comments
+*   Obama, Romney seek foreign policy edge in final debate tonight Published 10/22/2012 at 1:28 p.m.
+89 comments
-*   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Published 10/19/2012 at 9:27 a.m.
+*   Letter of the Day: Stop your whining!
+Published 10/21/2012 at 4:00 a.m.
+76 comments

 *   Planned North Naples resort community more proof local economy on rebound, some say Published 10/18/2012 at 5:00 a.m.
 54 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
 290 comments
 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
 46 comments
+*   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
+54 comments
 *   In the Know: What can and can't be recycled in Collier County?
 Published 10/15/2012 at 5:00 a.m.
 12 comments
-*   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
-54 comments

 Weather